pexip/os-systemd/docs/ENVIRONMENT.md

   `--path=` switch only very superficial validation of the specified path is done when this environment variable is used.

+* `$KERNEL_INSTALL_CONF_ROOT=…` — override the built in default configuration
+  directory /etc/kernel/ to read files like entry-token and install.conf from.

 `systemd` itself:

 * `$SYSTEMD_ACTIVATION_UNIT` — set for all NSS and PAM module invocations that